A 2025 Guide to Teaching English in China

 China is an enormous and diverse country with hundreds of attractive places to see.

-The Great Wall of China and the Imperial Palace to Cruising the Li River and Classical Gardens of Suzhou to Leshan Giant Buddha and Hangzhou’s Historic West Lake are some infinite tourist destinations.
+The Great Wall of China and the Imperial Palace, the Li River, the Classical Gardens of Suzhou, the Leshan Giant Buddha, and Hangzhou’s Historic West Lake are some of the infinite tourist destinations.

-If you go as a tourist to China, you have a limited time and budget to enjoy countless stunning places.
+If you travel to China as a tourist, you have limited time and budget to enjoy countless stunning places.

 It is unrealistic to see 30 different sites on a 7-day trip.
-You will focus on visiting well-known and not less-talked yet exciting locations.
-It leaves a lot to be desired.
+You will focus on visiting well-known and not less-talked-about yet exciting locations, leaving much to be desired.

 But, as an English teacher in mainland China, you are in for a treat.